georgejhunt/mksdcard/README.md

 * Install stock 13.2.5 from OLPC (4:21pm)
 ** This involves unzipping the image to an USB stick and doing 4 button install.(see http://wiki.laptop.org/go/Release_notes/13.2.5#XO-1_with_SD_card)
 * Get the new SD card image booted, and on the network (4:40)
-* Install git--"yum install -y git" (7:17)
+* Install git--"yum install -y git" (4:50)
 * Git clone https://github.com/georgejhunt/mksdcard
-* Execute mksdcard/scripts/onxo1.0.sh (9:14) httpd errors out--disable it (1:57)
+* Execute mksdcard/scripts/onxo1.0.sh (4:55) httpd errors out--disable it (1:57)
+* This script will reboot very quickly to change the size of temp file systems.
+* Just su to root, and restart the script (onxo1.5.sh completed at 6:30)

 XO1.5 Cookbook
 --------------
 * On a linux machine, "git clone https://github.com/georgejhunt/os-builer --branch sdcard"
-* Run the os-builder: "os-builder /root/mksdcard/olpc-os-xo1.5.ini"
+* Run the os-builder: "os-builder /root/mksdcard/olpc-os-xo1.5.ini"(5:44)